pycontribs/python-vagrant/README.md

 - Getting ssh configuration information useful for SSHing into the box. (`host`, `port`, ...)
 - Running `vagrant` commands in a multi-VM environment (http://vagrantup.com/v1/docs/multivm.html) by using `vm_name` parameter.
-- Auto downloading of official boxes using init() .
 - Initializing the VM based on a named base box, using init().
-- Using sandbox mode from the Sahara gem (https://github.com/jedi4ever/sahara).
 - Adding, Removing, and Listing boxes (`box add`, `box remove`, `box list`).
 - Provisioning - up() accepts no_provision and there is a provision() method.
+- Using sandbox mode from the Sahara gem (https://github.com/jedi4ever/sahara).

 This package is _alpha_ and its API is not guaranteed to be stable.
 The API attempts to be congruent with the `vagrant` API terminology, to facilitate